mivaecommerce/readytheme-shadows/README.md

 Shadows has a narrower content section that Elements which can make a store feel a little less cramped on smaller screens.

+#### Fasten Header Extension

+Adds functionality for a "sticky" header on the site for larger screens.

+#### Collapsing Breadcrumbs Extension

+Automatically shorten/collapses breadcrumbs on smaller screens so save space.

+#### Transfigure Navigation Extension

+Allows the standard drop-down menu on larger screens to "transfigure" to an off-canvas menu on smaller screens.

 ## Browser Support